Khoury-srg/Viper/Readme.md

     $ cd $VIPER_HOME/
     $ sudo docker pull windkl/viper:latest

-If you want to build from the Dockerfile:
+Or if you want to build from the Dockerfile:

+    $ cd $VIPER_HOME/
     $ sudo docker build -t windkl/viper:latest . --no-cache -f cobraplus_backend/cobraplus/docker/Dockerfile

 Then launch a container. `VNC_PASSWORD` is the password you will use to connect to the VNC server later.